huangwenfeng-cn/teamplan/README.md

 ### Key Features
 - **Thread-first discussions**: teamplan lets you start a discussion and have people comment on it at their own pace, encouraging thoughtful conversation and deep thinking.
 No more feeling obligated to be online all the time.

-- **Spaces for organization**: Spaces help you categorize conversations by project, team, client, or topic â€?whatever makes sense for your team's workflow.
+- **Spaces for organization**: Spaces help you categorize conversations by project, team, client, or topic?whatever makes sense for your team's workflow.
 This keeps discussions tidy and easy to find.

 - **Customizable profiles**: Get a better picture of who's on your team with profiles that let everyone showcase their personality: cover images, short bios, and profile pictures.

-- **Pages for note-taking**: Use pages as digital notes to jot down meeting minutes, proposals, ideas â€?whatever sparks creativity!
+- **Pages for note-taking**: Use pages as digital notes to jot down meeting minutes, proposals, ideas?whatever sparks creativity!
 They can be private by default or shared with just your team or specific spaces.

 ### Under the Hood